AMNAALMGLY/amnaalmgly.github.io/_pages/about.md

 [//]: # ()
 [//]: # ([//])
-Hello there, Thanks for landing in my personal space!
-I'm Amna.
+Hello there, Thanks for landing in my personal space!.
 I was born and raised in Khartoum, Sudan.
 I spent the last two years, however, between Senegal and the US.
 I got my undergrad from Khartoum University with a major in Electrical and Electronics Engineering, where I was also interested in taking macroeconomics/public policy courses.
-In my final year, I heard about Machine Learning and started the learning journey with an independent research, published in IEEEXplore.
+In my final year, I heard about Machine Learning and started the learning journey with an [independent research](https://ieeexplore.ieee.org/abstract/document/9070840), published in IEEEXplore.

-After working in different companies in process control and software engineering, I decided to go further in the ML journey and started a one-year Master at AMMI in Senegal.
+After working in different companies in software engineering, I decided to go further in the research path and got [AMMI scholarship](https://aimsammi.org/), A master program in machine intelligence in Senegal.
 This experience opened the gate to many possibilities, most notably to great connections to researchers from FAIR and Google AI!

-More than that, I was able to learn during a one year internship with David Rolnick at MILA.
+More than that, I was able to learn during an internship with [David Rolnick](https://davidrolnick.com/) at MILA on biodervisty monitering.

-Fall 2022, I began A completely different experience!
-Working As a predoc researcher at Stanford King Center under the supervision of Stefano Ermon, David Lobell and Irene Lo.
+Fall 2022, I began a different experience, working As a predoc researcher at [Stanford King Center](https://kingcenter.stanford.edu/) under the supervision of [Stefano Ermon](https://cs.stanford.edu/~ermon/), [David Lobell](https://fse.fsi.stanford.edu/people/david_lobell) and [Irene Lo](https://sites.google.com/view/irene-lo).

 I'm generally interested in using novel data and computational methods to achieve sustainable development in low-income countries and conflict regions with a focus on climate, poverty, and agricultural applications.
 I have used in the past remote sensing as a novel data source for scarce data regimes.
 But interested in exploring more novel data methods